 Temple of literature, Hanoi

-If visiting Thailand, Cambodia, and Vietnam for the first time, you should follow the below-suggested itinerary to have the best experience.
+If you are planning a trip to Indochina for the first time, you should follow the below-suggested Thailand Cambodia Vietnam itinerary to have the best experience.

 Usually, it will take you from 3 to 4 weeks to thoroughly enjoy your vacation in the three countries.
 However, your Thai - Cam - Viet trip can still take place in 1 to 2 weeks but with fewer spots as well as activities.